windytan/deinvert/README.md

 ## Usage

+Descrambling a WAV file scrambled with setting 4:

+    ./src/deinvert -i input.wav -o output.wav -p 4

-By default, deinvert reads raw 16-bit, 44.1 kHz PCM via stdin and outputs in the same format via stdout.
+If no arguments are given deinvert reads raw 16-bit, 44.1 kHz PCM via stdin and outputs in the same format via stdout.
 The inversion carrier defaults to 2632 Hz.

     ./src/deinvert [OPTIONS]